Margaret Craven (writer): Biography

 Margaret was the daughter of Arthur J. Craven, a lawyer, and Emily K. Craven.
 Shortly after she was born, her family, including an older brother, Leslie (born 1889), and her twin brother Wilson, moved from Montana to Bellingham, Washington.
 After finishing high school in Bellingham, Margaret went to Stanford University (Palo Alto, California) where she majored in history, avoiding English despite her interest and ability in writing.

-Upon her graduation with distinction in 1924, she moved from Palo Alto to San Jose, California, where she took a job as secretary to the managing editor of the Mercury Herald.
+Craven graduated with distinction in 1924 and moved to San Jose, California, where she took a job as secretary to the managing editor of the Mercury Herald.
 She soon found herself writing the editorials, first over the editor’s initials, then over her own.
 After the death of the editor, Margaret moved back to Palo Alto and began writing short stories for magazines such as the Delineator.
 When her father died, her mother came to live with her in California and they moved to San Francisco.
 There she had an encounter, arranged by Alice B. Toklas, with Gertrude Stein.

 In 1941 the Saturday Evening Post began accepting her stories.
 She continued contributing stories to the Post for the next 20 years, although seriously hindered by near-blindness caused by a bacterial infection of the eyes.
 It was largely owing to her vision problem that during this period she did not write novels, but the problem was overcome around 1960.

-Just before then Margaret and her mother moved to Sacramento, California, where her brother Wilson was living.
-She had learned about the Native-Americans of the northern British Columbia coast, first from her brother Wilson who had visited there, and then from reading published accounts of the native culture.
+Just before then, Margaret and her mother moved to Sacramento, California, where her brother Wilson was living.
+She had learned about the Native-Americans of the northern British Columbia coast, first from her brother Wilson, who had visited there, and then from reading published accounts of the native culture.
 The first result of this was a story for the Post called "Indian Outpost."
 In 1962, Margaret arranged with the Columbia Coast Mission of the Anglican Church to visit Kingcome and other native Kwakwaka'wakw (Kwakiutl) villages on the B.C. coast.

-Out of this experience came her first novel, I Heard the Owl Call My Name, which was published in Canada in 1967, and then in 1973 in the U.S. where it became a best seller.
+Out of this experience came her first novel, I Heard the Owl Call My Name, which was published first in Canada in 1967, and then in the U.S. in 1973, where it became a best seller.
 The same year it was adapted as a television movie for General Electric Theater on CBS.
 The American edition of the book sold over one million copies and was translated into several languages.
 Subsequently, Margaret published a second novel, Walk Gently This Good Earth (1977), an autobiography, Again Calls the Owl (1980), and a collection of stories, The Home Front (1981).

 Margaret Craven died at home in Sacramento on July 19, 1980, predeceased by both her mother and her twin brother Wilson.